livehelpnow/tds_ecto/README.md

 $ mix test
 ```

-The tests require an addition to your hosts file to connect to your sql server database.

-<IP OF SQL SERVER>	mssql.local
+Tests will try to connect to `localhost` using `sa` as username with predefined password `mssql`, but you can set environment variables to override any, like so: `SQL_USERNAME=myuser; SQL_PASSWORD=mypassword; SQL_HOSTNAME=sqlserver.local; mix test` or if you are using windows then `SET SQL_USERNAME=myuser && SET SQL_PASSWORD=mypassword && SET SQL_HOSTNAME=sqlserver.local && mix test`.
+Please note that tests will run againes default sql server instance.

-Additionally SQL authentication needs to be used for connecting and testing.
-Add the user `test_user` with access to the database `test_db`.
+Additionally SQL authentication needs to be used for connecting and testing.If you override default test settings, make sure either that yor user has sysadmin privilegies to add the user `test_user` with access to the database `test_db`, or simply add manualy test_user on your server.
 See one of the test files for the connection information and port number.

 ## License

-   Copyright 2014, 2015, 2016 LiveHelpNow
+   Copyright 2014, 2015, 2016, 2017 LiveHelpNow

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.